-'I Spent 36 Years In Prison For A Crime Didn't Commit': City State's Attorney Office Introduces New Program To Help Overturn Wrongful Convictions
+'I Spent 36 Years In Prison For A Crime I Didn't Commit': City State's Attorney Office Talks About Program That Helps To Overturn Wrongful Convictions

 Watkins described the challenges of holding on to hope that someone would believe he was innocent.

 “When you’re beaten down so bad I understand why you give up.
 I was dead at that point when they locked me up for murder I didn’t commit.
-I was there 36 years at some point in time I didn’t have no more fight in me,” says Watkins.MORE NEWS: Vehicle Crashes Into Building In West Baltimore
+I was there 36 years at some point in time I didn’t have no more fight in me,” said Watkins.MORE NEWS: BWI Thurgood Marshall Airport Welcomes 45 Veterans On Honor Flight Nevada Thursday

 Today, the 10 exonerated men are part of the “Faces of Actual Innocence”.
 The men are expected to participate in a town hall, on Oct.
 2 from 1 p.m. – 3 p.m. at the School of Social Work auditorium at the University of Maryland, Baltimore.
 Click here for more information.